 What is the difference between a dessert plum and a culinary plum?

-Generally speaking, dessert plums - when fully ripe - have a higher sugar content than culinary plums, whilst dual-purpose plums, such as Victoria, have an intermediate sugar content.
+Most plums can be used for both cooking or eating fresh.
+However generally speaking, dessert plums - when fully ripe - have a higher sugar content than culinary plums, whilst dual-purpose plums, such as Victoria, have an intermediate sugar content.

 However it is a bit more complicated than that.
 The best-flavoured plums for eating fresh are not just sweet, they have a balance of sweetness, sharpness, juiciness and other subtle components which make them pleasurable to eat.
 These plums are often from the gage sub-family, or are true plums which have gages in their ancestry.